top of page

 Rescheduling: It is possible to reschedule appointments with more than 24 hours notice, in emergencies or in cases of sudden illness, Clients who habitually reschedule appointments will be declined future bookings.

 Cancellation: Cancellations ahead of 24 hours before the appointment incur no charge.
-If you cancel an appointment with less than 24 hour's notice you will be liable for your full treatment fee.
-You will be unable to re-book until payment has been received.
+If you cancel an appointment with less than 24 hour's notice you will be liable for your full treatment fee & unable to re-book until payment has been received.

-No-Shows: To help prevent forgotten bookings, you will be sent a reminder the day before your appointment.
+No-Shows: To help prevent forgotten bookings, if you have booked more than a few days in advance you will be sent an email reminder the day before your appointment.
 If you do not attend a confirmed appointment, you will be liable for your treatment fee and will be unable to re-book until payment has been received.

 These policies are in line with most local private healthcare providers (eg dentists, physiotherapists, cosmetic clinics etc) and will be exercised in good faith.